 3. Strategically place keywords in the CV

-When an employer advertises a position, they have the ideal candidate in mind.
-To increase your chances of getting the job, you want to be as close to the ideal candidate as possible.
+When an opportunity is advertised, there is the ideal candidate in mind.
+To increase your chances of getting the opportunity, you want to be as close to the ideal candidate as possible.

-While going through the job description, establish the keywords and phrases that an employer has detailed in the CV.
-Then, go to the Curriculum Vitae and place these keywords.
+While going through the description, establish the keywords and phrases that have been detailed in the CV.
+Use the keywords you identify to write a CV for a job application.

-Do not, however, over-fill the CV with these keywords as the employer will notice you’ve just stuffed them.
+Do not, however, over-fill the CV with these keywords as this will be noticed.
 Try and have the keywords appearing as natural as possible.

 4. Get Professional Help For CV Writing